-A modulezone is part of an email where the editor can add modules from a set defined in the template.
-Once modules are added they can be hidden or re-ordered.
+A modulezone is part of an email where the editor can add modules from a set defined in the Email Design System.
+Once modules are added they can be hidden, re-ordered, renamed or duplicated.

-In the template HTML a <modulezone> tag is used to create a modulezone.
+In the Design System HTML a <modulezone> tag is used to create a modulezone.
 Like an <editable> or a <module> tag, a <modulezone> tag must have a name= attribute, label= is recommended and hint= can be used if necessary.

 Inside the <modulezone> tag a collection of modules is built using <module> tags.

 <modulezone name="maincontent" label="Main Content Area"> <module name="heromodule" label="Hero Image with text"> ... </module> <module name="oneproduct" label="One Product Module"> ... </module> <module name="twoproduct" label="Two Product Module"> ... </module> </modulezone>